-EVN Macedonia has observed that women have not been pursing education for positions such as electro-fitters and line-workers in the country, but this has begun to (slowly) change with the Project 20-20-20 - a collaboration between EVN Macedonia, the Ministry for Education and Science and vocational training schools in the country.
+EVN Macedonia has observed that women have not been pursing education for positions such as electro-fitters and line-workers in the country, but this has begun to (slowly) change with the Project 20-20-20, a collaboration between EVN Macedonia, the Ministry for Education and Science and vocational training schools in the country.
 Project 20-20-20, which runs from 2017 to 2020, seeks to increase the quality of knowledge and skills of electro-fitters through education, as well as awareness and promotion activities such as events and campaigns.
-The project aims to fight stereotypes in the workplace and has increased interest and participation of women in the profession.
+The project aims to fight stereotypes of vocational training and has increased women' interest and participation in related professions.
+6

-The education component of Project 20-20-20 includes training female students to fill internships alongside electrical fitters.
+The education component of Project 20-20-20 includes training female students to fill internships alongside electro-fitters.
 EVN Macedonia is recruiting students through partnerships with technical schools and another Macedonian energy company.
 The companies are ensuring that young women are intentionally included in the program.
 Although EVN's summer intern cohorts have not typically included any female students, two young women (out of 36 interns) participated in 2017.
 The company pays students who are in the program some remuneration has also trained a number of its line-workers to mentor the interns.
 EVN Macedonia funded and organized a national Women in Energy Conference in partnership with the Engineering Institution of Macedonia in 2017 and 2018.
 The Central European Initiative also supported the conference in 2018.
-The conference sought to raise awareness - on the national and regional level - about the importance of gender equality in the power sector.
-The Prime Minster of Macedonia, as well as the CEO Peter Stefan attended and gave speeches regarding how gender equality is a national and company priority.
-The event garnered national and international media attention, and Stefan was able to elicit additional buy-in from other power sector CEOs.
+The conference sought to raise awareness nationally and regionally of the important roles women can play in the energy sector.
+The Prime Minster of FYR Macedonia, as well as the CEO Peter Stefan attended and gave speeches regarding how gender equality is a national and company priority.
+The event garnered international media attention, and Stefan was able to elicit additional buy-in from other power sector CEOs.
 Petrovska-Rusomaroski hopes to work with other companies as well as international NGOs and partners to host the conference in other countries and expand the conversation.